Police identify 2 men found dead in Farmington home

 Stanley worked at Irvings Truck Stop/Circle K in Farmington since November, according to his Facebook page.
 Stanley grew up in Strong and had attended Mt.
 Abram High School from 1980 to 1984 in Salem Township, according to the page.

-Bubier said he didn't know Stanley as well as Hunter, but said, "He was a good guy and a hard worker," he said.
+Bubier said he didn't know Stanley as well as Hunter, but said, "He was a good guy and a hard worker."

 Farmington police received a call to do a well-being check on two residents at the house Tuesday at 9:12 a.m.
 A Farmington patrolman responded with NorthStar EMS ambulance services and discovered the bodies, according to Moss.
 The Farmington Police Department called the Maine State Police Major Crimes Unit-South to assist with the investigation.